deltaforge/puppet-hiera-roles/README.md

 There are a lot of approaches on abstraction layers towards puppet, often called roles or profiles.
 Most of these boil down to creating manifests (.pp-file) of *classes*.
 At Bitbrains we didn't think this was falling in line with our separation of configuration data (*parameters*) and code (*manifests*).
 We wanted all configuration data within **hiera** including things like *webserver* and forthcoming things like IP addresses and portnumbers.

-Jeroen and Tom drafted a working solution for the role-approach and presented this (including the so-called *meta-puppet-master* - or **MPM** for short - concept on the spring-conference of the [NLUUG](http://www.nluug.nl) which can be found at (todo: lookup PDF location) or the Dutch version of the talk captured in video [here](http://nluug.sigio.nl/05%20-%20Jeroen%20van%20Nieuwenhuizen%20-%20Tom%20Scholten%20--%20Multi-roled%20Puppetized%20Puppet%20Masters.webm "Video of talk").
+Jeroen and Tom drafted a working solution for the role-approach and presented this (including the so-called *meta-puppet-master* - or **MPM** for short - concept on the spring-conference of the [NLUUG](http://www.nluug.nl) which can be [found in the repository](https://github.com/deltaforge/puppet-hiera-roles/blob/master/docs/Bitbrains%20%26%20Snow%20-%20Mastering%20Puppetmasters%20%26%20Roles%20-%20NLUUG%20May%202014.pdf) as well or the Dutch version of the talk captured in video [here](http://nluug.sigio.nl/05%20-%20Jeroen%20van%20Nieuwenhuizen%20-%20Tom%20Scholten%20--%20Multi-roled%20Puppetized%20Puppet%20Masters.webm "Video of talk").

 ## Reasoning